-This will give your hair more definition, and it will blend the fading so it looks more natural throughout your hair.
+The balayage will also give your hair more definition, and it will blend the fading so it looks more natural throughout your locks.

 If it does come to this, you are much better off sticking with a professional to take care of it.

-Along with bleach comes, toners, fillers, and gloss which depends on what color you want your end results to be.
+Along with bleach comes toners, fillers, and gloss which depend on what color you want your end results to be.

-If you do attempt to bleach your hair at home, please do your research.
+You may want to attempt bleaching your hair at home, but please do your research.